 During 1948 another RAAF team searched the Sanga River area for the two lost Boomerangs.
 No trace of either the pilot or aircraft was found.

 Salter was officially declared dead the day of the mission.
-He is listed as missing at the Lae War Memorial on Panel 7.
+He is memorialized at Lae War Cemetery on the Lae Memorial, panel 7.

 Thanks to Alistair Munro for additional details

 Are you a relative or associated with any person mentioned?